-Provincial Court EPO Duty Counsel are working remotely to support Albertans facing family violence issues.
-We continue to provide legal advice, document preparation and representation at the Provincial Court Applications over the phone.
+Provincial Court EPO Duty Counsel are working in Court to support Albertans facing family violence issues.
+We continue to provide legal advice, document preparation and representation at the Provincial Court Applications.

 Victims of domestic violence are encouraged to contact the Provincial Court EPO Duty Counsel in Edmonton at 780-422-4730 and in Calgary at 403-355-4868 to get legal advice on their situation.

 Our lawyer will assess the situation and determine if the matter meets the requirements of the Protection Against Family Violence Act.
-If it does, the lawyer will verify the client’s identity and prepare the EPO application, send it to the client to review and approve, and then email it to the court.
-The lawyer will then appear at the hearing by phone and question the client and provide submissions to the court.
-Duty Counsel is also aiding clients with Safety Planning or connecting them with our justice navigators – all in an effort to keep them safe.
+If it does, the lawyer will verify the client’s identity and prepare the EPO application.
+The lawyer will then appear at the hearing, question the client and provide submissions to the court.
+Duty Counsel is also aiding clients with safety planning or connecting them with our justice navigators – all in an effort to keep them safe.

-Emergency Protection Order applications and reviews have been taking place in Edmonton, Calgary and Red Deer on a daily basis in person with Legal Aid Alberta Duty Counsel appearing on behalf of the claimant.
+Emergency Protection Order applications and reviews have been taking place in Edmonton, Calgary, Red Deer, Lethbridge and Wetaskiwin with Legal Aid Alberta Duty Counsel appearing on behalf of the claimant.